Updated September 27, 2018.

 Ready to get started?
 First things first, make sure your logo is optimized for uploading to Animoto.
-Here are a few things to keep in mind:
+A few things to keep in mind:

-An intro logo is great because it puts your brand front and center.
-However, intro logos are better for some situations than for others.
+An intro logo is puts your brand front and center.
+However, intro logos work for some situations, they may lose your audience in others.